-Issue/Factor Sole Proprietorship Partnership S Corporation C Corporation Tax Rates Owners are taxed at individual rates Entity taxed for income at 21%; for salary and income of the company for salary and income of the company for salary and income of the company and distributions Double Taxation Not subject Not subject Not subject Dividends or distributions taxed separately Issue/Factor Sole Proprietorship Partnership S Corporation C Corporation Availability of Section 199A Available Available Cannot qualify for Section 199A deduction (depending on limitations) (depending on limitations) (depending on limitations) 1 2 Accumulated Earnings Taxed to owner as reported on their Taxed to owner as reported on their Taxed to owner as reported on their Taxed at 21% corporate rate; 7 recumulated Lamings Form K-1, regardless of whether Form K-1, regardless of whether Form K-1, regardless of whether beware of accumulated earning tax distributions are made distributions are made distributions are made issues Guaranteed payments N/A Excluded from QBI; Not considered N/A Guaranteed payments IVA to be W-2 wages IVA IV/A Owner provides services Self-Employed (no W-2 wages); Self-Employed (no W-2 wages); W-2 Wages; excluded from QBI and W.2 Wages: subject to reasonable (reasonable compensation currently not subject to reasonable currently not subject to reasonable subject to reasonable compensation compensation rules ' - compensation rules issues) Business is a Specified compensation compensation rules rules Eligible if owner's taxable income is N/A Service Trade or Business under lower-income thresholds; under lower-income thresholds; under lower-income thresholds; IN/A Service Trade of Business · · Limited if in between lower- and Limited if in between lower- and Limited if in between lower- and higher-income thresholds; Lost if higher-income thresholds; Lost if higher-income thresholds; Lost if taxable income is greater than higher- taxable income is greater than higher- 77.1.7 income thresholds income thresholds income thresholds 27/4 High Income earner as May be limited if Wage/Property May be limited if Wage/Property May be limited if Wage/Property N/A owner Hurdle is not met Hurdle is not met Hurdle is not met 27/4 Employees (W-2 Wages) Consider impact on Wage/Property Consider impact on Wage/Property Consider impact on Wage/Property N/A Limitation, adjust if necessary Limitation, adjust if necessary Limitation, adjust if necessary Issue/Factor Sole Proprietorship Partnership S Corporation C Corporation Independent contractors Hurts in application of Hurts in application of Hurts in application of N/A Wage/Property Hurdle; Wage/Property Hurdle; Wage/Property Hurdle; Compensation not considered W-2 Compensation not considered W-2 Compensation not considered W-2 wages wages wages Qualified property basis Consider impact on Wage/Property Consider impact on Wage/Property Consider impact on Wage/Property N/A Hurdle, adjust if necessary Hurdle, adjust if necessary Hurdle, adjust if necessary State and local tax Deduction Limited Deduction Limited Deduction Limited Fully Deductible deductions Medical expenses and plans N/A N/A N/A Premiums and medical deductions reimbursement plans are deductible Commish @ 2010 Cossessor Create Pariagle DA t.
+Issue/Factor Sole Proprietorship Partnership S Corporation C Corporation Tax Rates Owners are taxed at individual rates Entity taxed for income at 21%; owners are taxed at individual rates of for salary and income of the company for safary and income of the company for sarary and income of the company for salary and meonic of the company and distributions Double Taxation Not subject Not subject Not subject Dividends or distributions taxed Double Taxation Not subject Not subject Not subject separately Issue/Factor Sole Proprietorship Partnership S Corporation C Corporation Availability of Section 199A Available Available Cannot qualify for Section 199A deduction (depending on limitations) (depending on limitations) (depending on limitations) Accumulated Earnings Taxed to owner as reported on their Taxed to owner as reported on their Taxed to owner as reported on their Taxed at 21% corporate rate; 8 Form K-1, regardless of whether Form K-1, regardless of whether Form K-1, regardless of whether beware of accumulated earning tax distributions are made distributions are made distributions are made issues Guaranteed payments N/A Excluded from QBI; Not considered N/A N/A 1 7 to be W-2 wages Owner provides services Self-Employed (no W-2 wages); Self-Employed (no W-2 wages); W-2 Wages; excluded from QBI and W-2 Wages; subject to reasonable (reasonable compensation currently not subject to reasonable currently not subject to reasonable subject to reasonable compensation compensation rules issues) compensation compensation rules rules Business is a Specified Eligible if owner's taxable income is Eligible if owner's taxable income is Eligible if owner's taxable income is N/A Service Trade or Business under lower-income thresholds; under lower-income thresholds; under lower-income thresholds; 1 11 1 Zervice riune er Zusmiess Limited if in between lower- and Limited if in between lower- and Limited if in between lower- and higher-income thresholds; Lost if higher-income thresholds; Lost if higher-income thresholds; Lost if taxable income is greater than higher- income thresholds income thresholds income thresholds High Income earner as May be limited if Wage/Property May be limited if Wage/Property May be limited if Wage/Property N/A owner Hurdle is not met Hurdle is not met Hurdle is not met IVA Employees (W-2 Wages) Consider impact on Wage/Property Consider impact on Wage/Property Consider impact on Wage/Property N/A Employees (W-2 Wages) Limitation, adjust if necessary Limitation, adjust if necessary Limitation, adjust if necessary IV/A I /F / - C C · Issue/Factor Sole Proprietorship Partnership S Corporation C Corporation Independent contractors Hurts in application of Hurts in application of Hurts in application of N/A Wage/Property Hurdle; Wage/Property Hurdle; Wage/Property Hurdle; Compensation not considered W-2 Compensation not considered W-2 Compensation not considered W-2 wages wages wages Qualified property basis Consider impact on Wage/Property Consider impact on Wage/Property Consider impact on Wage/Property N/A Hurdle, adjust if necessary Hurdle, adjust if necessary Hurdle, adjust if necessary State and local tax Deduction Limited Deduction Limited Deduction Limited Fully Deductible deductions Medical expenses and plans N/A N/A N/A Premiums and medical deductions reimbursement plans are deductible s.
 Recharacterize and change entities or even professions for services and businesses that will not be considered to be Specified Trades or Businesses.